carneddau/hill-map/README.md

 ## Acknowledgments
-The [data in this repo](./data.csv) is derived from the [Database of British and Irish Hills v17.4](http://www.hills-database.co.uk) (DoBIH), which is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The [data in this repo](./data.csv) is derived from the [Database of British and Irish Hills v17.4](http://www.hills-database.co.uk) (DoBIH), which is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 The file is a filtered subset of the DoBIH database, containing only Nuttalls.